Jason-Smith-Code/open-weather/README.md

 ## Description

-Open weather app is an application I build to learn about working with api.
+Open weather app is an application I built to learn about working with api.
+It's been a fun little project and certainly helped my understanding of some things I was struggling with including:
+- useEffect
+- Ternary Operators
+- Redux Toolkit

+I suspect that my code could be vastly improved, and would absolutely love some feedback and areas to improve :)

 ## Objective